TheTaques/MenuMusicMod-Creator/README.md

 # MenuMusicMod-Creator
-Python project to create MenuMusicMods for Payday 2.
+Python project to create MenuMusicMods (require [BeardLib](https://github.com/simon-wh/PAYDAY-2-BeardLib)) for Payday 2.

 ## How to
 - Get your music into the [correct format](#getting-music-into-the-correct-format).